MagnusThome/RejsaRubberTrac/README.md

 # Bluetooth device name

-The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the Bluetooth address, __this automatic name will work in most situations__, here's an example of how it can look:
+The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the Bluetooth address, __this automatic name will work in most situations__, here's an example of what it can look like:
 ```
 "RejsaRubber6412051B" - for a device with MAC address CC:C9:64:12:05:1B
 ```
-If you want there's an option to include two letters in the name for Front/Rear, Left/Right.
+If you want there's an option to include two letters in the name, designating a sensor for Front/Rear and Left/Right.
 Like FL, RL and so on.

-So default is as above "RejsaRubber" + four adress bytes
+Default: "RejsaRubber" + four adress bytes
-Option is "RejsaRubber" + one of "FL", "FR", "RL", "RR" + three adress bytes
+Optionally: "RejsaRubber" + one of "FL", "FR", "RL", "RR" + three adress bytes
-And for motorbikes "RejsaRubber" + one of "F" or "R" + one blank space + three adress bytes
+Optionally for motorbikes: "RejsaRubber" + one of "F" or "R" + one blank space + three adress bytes

 Examples for a device with MAC address CC:C9:64:12:05:1B:
 ```